Is it possible to work to live?

 /pitch

-Exploring the balance between working for a living and living for work.
+Exploring the balance between working to live and living to work.

 /tldr